Unfairly Targeted? Medical Marijuana Grower Says Charlevoix Deputies Went Too Far Destroying $100,000 Crop

-Charlevoix Deputy William Church of the Joint Operational Law Enforcement (JOLT) multi-jurisdictional drug team wrote that the plants were not properly enclosed.
+Charlevoix Deputy William Church of the Joint Operational Law Enforcement (JOLT) multijurisdictional drug team wrote that the plants were not properly enclosed.
 The team found the plants in a padlocked hoop house, which was wholly covered with fencing (including the roof).
-A six-foot chain link fence surrounds the hoop house.
+A 6-foot chain-link fence surrounds the hoop house.
 Although not required by law, the hoop house and fence were both covered with thin white plastic to block an outside view of the plants.

 So why the seizure?
-Smith said the deputies told him that the problem was an 18-inch gap in the 25-foot by 20-foot enclosure.
+Smith said the deputies told him that the problem was an 18-inch gap in the 25-foot-by-20-foot enclosure.
 The gap was caused by the weight of rainwater on the roof pulling the tarp upward from the ground.
 At issue is whether a plant stem was protruding from the hoop house.
-Even if it were, it was still not protruding from the exterior six-foot fence, Smith said.
+Even if it were, it was still not protruding from the exterior 6-foot fence, Smith said.